MitchMills/RB101/04Ruby_Collections/sum_even_rows/sum_even_rows_pedac.md

     - Rows are of different lengths
     - INPUT: all the information needed to create the output
       - the starting integer for that row
-      - the length of the row (the input integer, the row number)
+      - the length of the row
     - OUTPUT: the row itself: e.g. `[8, 10, 12 ]`

     Examples: